First impressions count.

 But why worry about the www vs non-www issue in the first place?
 The thing is, some of your backlinks may be pointing to your www version, while some could be going to the non-www version.

 To ensure all versions’ SEO value is consolidated, it’s better to explicitly establish this link between them.
-You can do this via the 301 redirect, in Google Webmaster Tools, or by using a canonical tag, the latter of which we will look at in more detail below.
+You can do this via the 301 redirect, in Google Search Console, or by using a canonical tag, the latter of which we will look at in more detail below.

 6. Make Correct Use of Canonical Tags